"I get commissions for purchases made through links in this post."

 - Wait for the rubber boots to cure before using them (about 48 hours).

 Yes.
-Gorilla Glue is an industrial-strength adhesive that works on any type of materials including rubber, leather, and vinyl.
-Gorilla Glue creates a very strong clear and has been specifically used for ponding peeling soles or repairing damaged shoes.
+Gorilla Glue is an industrial-strength adhesive that works on any type of material including rubber, leather, and vinyl.
+Gorilla Glue creates a very strong clear and has been specifically used for ponding peeling soles or repair damaged shoes.

-What glue is best for the rubber to rubber?
+What glue is best for the rain boots?

 Which is the best glue depends much on what each piece of rubber is made from.
 Elastic substances are various, ranging from natural rubber to Polyurethane, EPDM, neoprene, urethanes, and silicones.